meatball133/crystal/exercises/concept/crystal-hunter/.docs/instructions.md

 ## 3. Define if character loses

-Define the `lose?/2` method that takes two arguments (_if the character has a power up active_ and _if the character is touching a bandit_) and returns a boolean value if the character loses.
+Define the `lose?` method that takes two arguments (_if the character has a power up active_ and _if the character is touching a bandit_) and returns a boolean value if the character loses.
 The method should return true  the character is touching a bandit and does not have a power up active.

 ```crystal
 Rules.lose?(false, true)